Background image for content-landing hero

 • upgrading the sewage treatment works outlet pipe through Sandy Bay holiday park and out to sea off of Straight Point.

-We are also evaluating potential for surface water separation in The Colonies area to reduce discharges from Hartopp Road pumping station storm overflow by 2025.
+We have also evaluated potential for surface water separation in The Colonies area to reduce discharges from Hartopp Road pumping station storm overflow which we will complete in the next investment period.

 All overflows in Exmouth are currently included in plans to be improved by 2030.
-We also plan to improve the screening on the storm overflows.
+We also plan to improve the screening on the storm overflows, where necessary.

 The 2025-2030 investment programme is currently being scoped out.
 If you’re a community group or part of a local network and would like to have your say see ‘Your Beach, Your Say, Our Investment’.